DomWilliams0/name-needed/.planning/backlog.md

 * bug: a change in the middle of 1 chunk triggers bogus occlusion updates across neighbouring slabs. something to do with occlusion comparison
 * grass colour and flora depends on biome/moisture
 * different continents could have different variations
+* subfeatures can overlap because theyre generated in parallel, e.g. plants and tree trunks. prune collisions across all (sub)features during rasterization? ensure mixing of features is possible, e.g. rivers through forests

+### Plants

+* more variations with proper characteristics
+* better placement in procgen
+* better graphics - (procedural) texture?
+* growth/death lifecycle of plants
+* seeds that can spread and grow new plants
+    * grow from corpses/poo
+* approximate scattering of nonquantitative growth like grass - no individual entities but rather a distribution of densities. animals can graze on grass at any point and it becomes visibly worn there
+    * could be rendered with a shader as it's very dynamic

 ## Voxel world mechanics
 * fluid blocks